On-Camera Audio Recording: Pencil Condenser Microphones

 Shotgun Mics vs. Pencil Condenser Microphones

-One advantage of a pencil condenser over a shotgun mic is that because it’s so small, you can easily it about 8 inches closer and get a better signal to noise ratio.
+One advantage of a pencil condenser over a shotgun mic is that because it’s so small, you can easily move it about 8 inches closer and get a better signal to noise ratio.
 The signal will be closer to the source, which means more sound from the subject is being delivered to the microphone with less room noise interfering.

 It’s important to remember that this is a cardioid pattern, and if you were trying to record two people with a single mic, you’d be much better off using this instead of a shotgun mic.
 This is because with a shotgun mic, when you go off axis from its pattern, you start to lose a lot of high-frequency information.
 Super and hyper cardioid pencil condensers are close to a shotgun’s directionality, though still not as narrow.
 So you do have a lot of options.